TheJacksonLab/shortest_path_thermoset/README.md

 The all-atom model setup is provided in [Machine Learning Bond Breaking](https://github.com/TheJacksonLab/QM_ML_BondBreaking).

+`simulations/AA/SP_dist.py` shows how to convert the AA configurations to crosslinker-based network (for efficiency) and computes the shortest path distributions for various degrees of crosslinking.

 ### 2.3 Simple network models

 The network model is a static network model, where the edges are formed between randomly distributed nodes based on a Gaussian probability distribution.